vitalets/google-translate-api/README.md

 If `true`, the returned object will have a `raw` property with the raw response (`string`) from Google Translate.

+##### requestFunction
+Type: `string|function` Default: `fetch|axios`

+String inputs supported: `"fetch"` and `"axios"` for Fetch API and Axios respectively.

+Function inputs should takes `(url, requestOptions, ?data)` and return the body of the request as a string.

+Defaults to using fetch if available, axios if not.
+And if neither are available and requestFunction is not defined as a function will error.

 ##### client
 Type: `string` Default: `"t"`